bernardjason/tictactoe/README.md

 ##WEB-INF/   faces-config.xml and web.xml
 This is needed just to keep JSF happy.
 Otherwise not required.

-#cucumber
+##cucumber
 setup is via src/test/resources/bjason/swagger/jsf/jsf.feature, and classes CucumberJsfTest.java and JsfFeatureSteps.
-I've described the scnearios for driving the GUI pages using selenium.
+I've described the scenarios for driving the GUI pages using selenium.
 Sorry no proper unit tests.